lottojs/documentation/docs/index.md

 # Lotto

-[Lotto](https://github.com/lottojs/lotto) is a complete, simple, lighweight and dependency-free node.js web framework.
+[Lotto](https://github.com/lottojs/lotto) is a complete, simple, lightweight and dependency-free node.js web framework.

 The name is a homage to [Lorenzo Lotto](https://it.wikipedia.org/wiki/Lorenzo_Lotto) that was a Venetian painter who lived in the [Serenissima Repubblica di Venezia](https://it.wikipedia.org/wiki/Repubblica_di_Venezia) between 1480 ad 1557 and was one of the main exponents of the Venetian Renaissance of the early sixteenth century.
 And like he's paintings this project means to provide a beautifull and artistical way to build api's on an very easy way.